 Applying for Your Study Permit

-Immigration, Refugees, and Citizenship Canada (IRCC) requires credential seeking students hold a valid study permit during their study in Canada.
+Immigration, Refugees, and Citizenship Canada (IRCC) requires credential seeking students to hold a valid study permit during their study in Canada.

 - First, apply for a study permit and prepare to arrive